toniprada/scrapy-proxies/README.md

-(Forked for stability and to avoid removing proxy as we use our own.)
+(Forked for stability and to avoid removing proxies as we use our own.)

 Random proxy middleware for Scrapy (http://scrapy.org/)
 =======================================================